HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/01-access-machines.md

 - Jupyter-JSC calls slurm, just the same as your job
 - When you are working on it, you are using compute node time

-*Yes, if you are just thinking and looking at the 📺, you are burning project time*
+- *Yes, if you are just thinking and looking at the 📺, you are burning project time*🤦‍♂️

 - It's useful for small tests - not for full-fledged development